apache/flagon-useralejs/README.md

 Again, see [Usage](https://github.com/apache/incubator-flagon-useralejs#usage) for differences in invoking these functions with `module` and `script-tag` includes.

 You can find additional examples on our [website](http://flagon.incubator.apache.org/docs/useralejs/API/).

+## Indexing and Storing Logs

+We recommend Elastic products, specifically an [ELK cluster](https://github.com/apache/incubator-flagon-useralejs#examples), for indexing and storing logs in productions.

+You can find a 'sand-box' ELK build, configuration files, and visualization/dashboards tailored for UserALE.js in the [Apache Flagon parent repository](https://github.com/apache/incubator-flagon/tree/master/docker).

+We also provide some documentation about stack-considerations on our [project website](http://flagon.incubator.apache.org/docs/stack/).

 ## Modifying Source